-The top level of the file represents the entire message object.
-The numbers and types of storages and streams present in a .MSG file depend on the type of message object, the number of recipient object and attachment objects it has and the properties that are set on it.
+The top level of the file represents the entire Message object.
+The numbers and types of storages and streams present in a MSG file depend on the type of Message object, the number of Recipient object and Attachment objects it has and the properties that are set on it.

-The .MSG file format specification specifies the following top level structure.
+The.MSG file format specification specifies the following top level structure.
 Under the top level:

-- There MUST be exactly one recipient object storage for each recipient object of the message object. - There MUST be exactly one attachment object storage for each attachment object of the message object. - There MUST be exactly one named property mapping storage. - There MUST be exactly one property stream and it MUST contain entries for all properties of the message object. - There MUST be exactly one stream for each variable length property of the message object.
-That stream MUST contain the value of that variable length property. - There MUST be exactly one stream for each fixed length multi-valued property of the message object.
-That stream MUST contain all the values of that fixed length multi-valued property. - For each variable length multi-valued property of the message object, if there are N values, there MUST be N + 1 streams.
+- There is exactly one Recipient object storage for each Recipient object of the Message object. - There is exactly one Attachment object storage for each Attachment object of the Message object. - There is exactly one named property mapping storage. - There is exactly one property stream and it MUST contain entries for all properties of the Message object. - There is exactly one stream for each variable length property of the Message object.
+That stream MUST contain the value of that variable length property. - There is exactly one stream for each fixed length multi-valued property of the Message object.
+That stream MUST contain all the values of that fixed length multi-valued property. - For each variable length multi-valued property of the Message object, if there are N values, there MUST be N + 1 streams.